Planning a Trip to Montserrat: What Weather Matters

 This month coincides with holiday season demand, so accommodation prices are typically at their peak and availability limited.

-February becomes even drier, with rainfall plummeting to just 21 mm0.8 in, the lowest of any month.
-Temperatures average 26°C79°F with highs reaching 30°C86°F. Humidity drops to 73%, and winds ease to 23 km/h14 mph.
+February becomes even drier, with average rainfall around 85 mm3 in.
+Temperatures average 26°C79°F with highs reaching 30°C86°F. Humidity averages around 73%, and winds average around 39 km/h24 mph.

 This is arguably the island's premier month: stable, dry, and comfortable for all outdoor pursuits.
 Prices remain elevated but booking pressure eases slightly after the New Year holidays.

-March stays dry with only 8 mm0.3 in of rain recorded monthly, the driest month on record.
-Temperatures average 25°C77°F, with highs near 29°C84°F. However, winds strengthen to 33 km/h21 mph, making water conditions choppier for boat activities.
+March stays dry with an average of only around 110 mm4 in of rain monthly, one of the driest months.
+Temperatures average 25°C77°F, with highs near 29°C84°F. However, winds average 37 km/h23 mph, making water conditions choppier for boat activities.

-Humidity remains at 73%.
+Humidity averages around 73%.
 Accommodation prices trend downward as post-holiday demand softens, making this an excellent value month for budget-conscious travelers.

-April extends the dry pattern, though data is not available in this dataset.
-Anecdotal reporting suggests similar conditions to March, with relatively low rainfall and continued favorable weather.
+April extends the dry pattern, with conditions similar to March, with relatively low rainfall and continued favorable weather.
 This marks the transition toward late-spring conditions and the approach of the wetter summer months.

 Beach days, snorkeling, diving, and hiking are all excellent during these months.
-The combination of low rainfall, moderate temperatures, and stable conditions makes January through April the period most travel guides recommend for first-time visitors or those prioritizing guaranteed good weather.
+The combination of low rainfall, moderate temperatures, and stable conditions makes January through April the period most travel guides recommend for first-time visitors or those prioritizing the most reliable weather.

 Late Dry Season to Transition: May Through July

 May and June represent a transition period as the island edges toward the wetter season.
-While comprehensive monthly data is unavailable for these months, the pattern shifts gradually.
-Rainfall begins increasing, and humidity typically rises.
+Rainfall begins increasing and humidity typically rises.

 May is often considered acceptable weather, though not as pristine as earlier months.
 June marks the official start of the Atlantic hurricane season (June 1), though major storm activity typically remains low until August.